Open-NET-Libraries/Open.Database.Extensions/README.md

 #### `Results<T>()` and `ResultsAsync<T>()`

-Synchronously queries (pulls all the data).
+Pulls all the data first.
 Then using the provided type `T` entity, the data is coerced by which properties intersect with the ones available to the ```IDataReader```.

 Optionally a field to column override map can be passed as a parameter.
 If a column is set as `null` then that field is ignored (not applied to the model).